PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-WROOM.md

 <img src="../Images/ControllerSetup-ESP32-WROOM-Flash-1.png">

-5. Click Start and it will flash the PABotBase firmware to your ESP32.
+5. Click Start and it should flash the PABotBase firmware to your ESP32.

-If you see that it gets stuck printing out `...` and never makes progress, press and hold the `BOOT` button on the ESP32 and it should start flashing.
-You can release it when you see the green bar make progress.
+If everything worked correctly, you should see a green progress bar like this.
+If you see that it gets stuck printing out `...` and never makes progress, see [troubleshooting](#unable-to-flash-the-esp32-stuck-on-).

 <img src="../Images/ControllerSetup-ESP32-WROOM-Flash-2.png">